lrenato10/Self_Driving_Car/Object_Detection_Project/README.md

 After see many different images from this dataset we can conclude that all images are visible, with day, night, sunny and rainy conditions.
 Furthermore, without miss classification and repeated bounding boxes for the same object.
 We also visualized the three classes with their respective colors, however it is visible the higher quantity of vehicles.

 In the `Exploratory Data Analysis` notebook there is also a statistical analysis of the data.
 In the following plots we can see the quantity of objects for each class, the distribution of vehicles, pedestrians and cyclists, and there is also plots with the mean bounding box width, height and area for each class.
 With this data we can conclude that cars outnumber pedestrians, and pedestrians outnumber cyclists.
 This information is very relevant because it can bias the model to classify the object as a vehicle because it is more probable.
 We can also conclude that there are normally between 0 and 35 vehicles per image.
 And for cyclists and pedestrians normally there aren't any.
+Furthermore, we can conclude that vehicles have on average similar height and width, so the bounding box is square, and pedestrians are higher than wide, as expected

 ![img11](images/img11.png)![img12](images/img12.png)![img13](images/img13.png)![img14](images/img14.png)![img15](images/img15.png)![img16](images/img16.png)